 What’s more, the simple upsell is estimated to account for between 15-40% of McDonald’s annual revenue.

-In essence, the art of cross-selling about offering additional complementary products that enhance your customers’ purchase – like fries to a burger.
+In essence, the art of cross-selling is about offering additional complementary products that enhance your customers’ purchase – like fries to a burger.

 Some other common examples of cross-selling include: